louisdelosr/robert-borden-old/README.md

 Summary:
 - Communicated with a real client to fulfill their requests in making an educational website to promote a film on Sir Robert Laird Borden.

+Course Involved:

-Course taken: MEDE106 Project Development & Presentation
+MEDE106 Project Development & Presentation

 MEDE105: Interface, Navigation II